roberchi/jsonforms-react-extensions/libs/toolkit/README.md

 1. **Define the Action**: Add an action object to the `actions` array in your `ui-schema.json`.
 Each action should have a `scope`, `kind`, `behavior`, `script`, and `depends` properties.

 2. **Scope**: Specify the JSON pointer to the property that the action affects.
+In case the action doesn't change directly the property it is ignored, e.g. the switch action doesn't use scope, the properties are changed in the case/default block.

 3. **Kind**: Define the type of action.
 It can be either `calc` for calculated actions or `rest` for REST API calls.